-Example of adult adopting another adult in Florida
+Example of a family that used an adult adoption in Florida

 We help families throughout Florida.